emilgaut/TAEK2/README.md

 ## 6. Hver eru hin 6 skref við bilanagreiningu og viðgerðir?

-+Identify the Problem
++ Identify the Problem
-+Establish a Theory of Probable Cause
++ Establish a Theory of Probable Cause
-+Test the Theory to Determine Cause
++ Test the Theory to Determine Cause
-+Establish a Plan of Action to Resolve the Problem and Implement the Solution +Verify Full System Functionality and, If Applicable, Implement Preventive Measures +Document Findings, Actions, and Outcomes
++ Establish a Plan of Action to Resolve the Problem and Implement the Solution
++ Verify Full System Functionality and, If Applicable, Implement Preventive Measures
+* Document Findings, Actions, and Outcomes